-D-3 Cross-Examine Prosecution Witnesses.
+D-3 Cross-Examine Prosecution Witnesses

 The attorney should cross-examine prosecution witnesses to the extent necessary and in a manner designed to support the theory of defense.
 When appropriate, the attorney should forgo cross-examination.
 The attorney should be fully familiar with the means of impeaching prosecution witnesses and any required foundation for such impeachment.

 A party may impeach a witness by eliciting proof of the witness's inability to perceive and recall the events; the witness's bad acts and/or convictions; the witness's bias or other motive to falsify; the witness's bad reputation for truth and veracity; and the witness's prior inconsistent statements.
 The defense may present evidence of a witness's inability to perceive and recall, motive to falsify or bad reputation for truth and veracity without first questioning the witness about the matter.
-However, a witness's testimony may not be contradicted with a prior inconsistent statement unless the witness is first questioned about the statement and given an opportunity to admit or deny making it, and it appears that, on the previous occasion, the witness's attention was called to the matter and he/she was specifically asked about the facts embraced in the question propounded at trial.
+However, a witness's testimony may not be contradicted with a prior inconsistent statement unless the witness is first questioned about the statement and given an opportunity to admit or deny making it, and, if the inconsistency relates to omitted facts, it appears that, on the previous occasion, the witness's attention was called to the matter and he/she was specifically asked about the facts embraced in the question propounded at trial, or, under the circumstances, it would have been natural to mention the omitted facts.
 A witness's bad acts may be established only by questioning the witness and getting the witness to admit commission of the acts; the defense may not offer extrinsic evidence to prove the bad acts.
 However, if a witness denies the existence of a prior conviction, the defense may prove the conviction and question the witness about the acts underlying the conviction.

 It is not uncommon for the judge to take the entire direct testimony of a prosecution witness before adjourning the case.
 This is an opportunity for reflection and preparation that the child's attorney should exploit.
 A transcript of the direct testimony should be obtained.
 Transcripts also should be ordered when a trial has been conducted over a long period of time on multiple dates.
-When the attorney is expected to begin cross-examination immediately after lengthy and complicated direct testimony, or when the attorney was provided with discovery of the witness's prior statements moments before the direct testimony commenced, the attorney should consider requesting a recess or a continuance before commencement of cross-examination.
+When the attorney is expected to begin cross-examination immediately after lengthy and complicated direct testimony, or when the attorney was provided with discovery of the witness's prior statements moments before the direct testimony commenced, the attorney should consider requesting a recess or a continuance before commencement of crossexamination.

 D-4.
-Motion to Dismiss at the Conclusion of the Presentment Agency's Case.
+Motion to Dismiss at the Conclusion of the Presentment Agency's Case

 At the conclusion of the Presentment Agency's direct case, the attorney should make a motion to dismiss on the ground that the evidence is legally insufficient, and specify the grounds for the motion.
 When appropriate, the attorney should request a missing witness inference.

 A general dismissal motion does not preserve a legal insufficiency claim.
 The attorney should specify the manner in which the Presentment Agency has failed to prove an element or elements of an offense.
 People v.
-Santos, 86 N.Y.2d 869 (1995); Matter of Marcel F., 233 A.D.2d 442 (2d Dept. 1996).
-The presentation of a defense case after denial of a "prima facie" dismissal motion automatically results in a waiver of the legal insufficiency claim.
+Santos, 86 N.Y.2d 869 (1995); Matter of Marcel F., 233 A.D.2d 442 (2d Dept, 1996).
+The presentation of a defense case after denial of a "prima facie" dismissal motion automatically results in a waiver of the initial legal insufficiency claim and another motion will have to be made at the close of the proof.
 People v.
 Hines, 97 N.Y.2d 56 (2001).